-Registration for this course is now closed.
-We will offer it again in February 2020.
+This course will be offered again in February 2020.

 In partnership with Crisis Response International (CRI), www.criout.com, we are pleased to present the following Chaplaincy training.